Hardwood Flooring Cost Overview

 Hardwood does have some potential drawbacks to keep in mind.
 A few disadvantages include:

-• Cost.
-Exotic wood species, while beautiful, can make your flooring renovation budget soar.
-Likewise with top-quality domestic hardwoods.
-Natural hardwood planks also are very labor-intensive to install, which further escalates the total cost of new hardwood flooring.
+- Cost.
+Exotic wood species, while beautiful, can make your flooring renovation budget soar, and even top-quality domestic hardwoods come at a premium.
+Natural hardwood planks are also more labor-intensive to install than many floating or click-together products, which further increases the total cost of new hardwood flooring.

-• Noise.
-Hardwood doesn’t dampen ambient noise like other flooring options.
-Area rugs can help improve a room’s acoustics.
+- Noise.
+Hardwood doesn’t dampen ambient noise like some other flooring options.
+Area rugs, runners, and acoustic underlayments can help improve a room’s acoustics.

-• Damage.
-Even the hardest wood flooring is susceptible to scuffs, scratches, dings and dents, especially in high-traffic areas.
-It is also prone to water damage.
-You may have to refinish your hardwood flooring down the road.
+- Damage.
+Even the hardest wood flooring is susceptible to scuffs, scratches, dings, and dents, especially in high-traffic areas or homes with pets.
+Hardwood is also prone to water damage.
+You may need to refinish your hardwood flooring down the road to restore its appearance.

-• Limited Usage.
-Hardwood floors are a natural fit for most areas of the home.
-Although hardwood can be installed in kitchens, bathrooms and laundry rooms, you should pay heed to the fact that wood and water don’t mix.
-Water leaking or spilled from bathtubs, showers, toilets, sinks, dishwashers and washing machines will likely cause unsightly buckling and warping in your hardwood floors over time.
-Also, replacing even one or two damaged planks is a difficult repair job.
+- Limited usage in wet areas.
+Hardwood floors are a natural fit for most living spaces, hallways, and bedrooms.
+Although hardwood can be installed in kitchens, powder rooms, and laundry areas, remember that wood and water don’t mix.
+Leaks or repeated spills from bathtubs, showers, toilets, sinks, dishwashers, and washing machines can cause buckling and warping over time.
+Replacing even one or two damaged planks can be a challenging repair.

 When choosing hardwood for your flooring installation, you will have the choice of either pre-finished or unfinished hardwood planks.
 Both options have their advantages and disadvantages.

-Pre-finished hardwood planks are stained and sealed prior to being installed in your home.
+Pre-finished hardwood planks are stained and sealed at the factory prior to being installed in your home.
 Any type of hardwood species can be pre-finished.
-Pre-finished hardwood planks allow for an easier, less messy, and less smelly installation process.
-It also comes with a more durable surface that is scratch and stain resistant, and can be refinished when necessary.
-On the downside, pre-finished hardwood comes in less design options and typically costs more than unfinished hardwood.
+Pre-finished hardwood planks typically allow for a quicker, less messy, and less smelly installation process.
+They also come with a durable surface that is scratch and stain resistant and can often be refinished when necessary, depending on the thickness of the wear layer.
+On the downside, pre-finished hardwood may offer fewer custom color and sheen options and typically costs more upfront than unfinished hardwood.

-Unfinished hardwood planks will arrive to your home in their natural form, free of any sealant or finishes.
-You might want to choose unfinished hardwood if you want a custom stain or finishing applied.
+Unfinished hardwood planks arrive at your home in their natural form, free of any sealant or finishes.
+You might choose unfinished hardwood if you want a custom stain or finishing system applied on site.
 Typically, unfinished hardwood is sanded and then sealed with protective finishing in your home during the installation process.

-Unfinished hardwood planks may be desirable to you if you prefer the beautiful seamless look of no lines between hardwood boards.
-This will result in a flat flooring featuring planks that blend well.
-On the other hand, unfinished hardwood installations take longer to complete and are also a bit messier, since sealing and finishing happens in your home.
+Unfinished hardwood planks may be desirable if you prefer the beautiful, seamless look of minimal micro-bevels between planks.
+This can result in a very flat floor where boards visually blend together.
+On the other hand, unfinished hardwood installations take longer to complete, can be messier, and may have more odor during the sanding and finishing stages.

 How to Find Local Hardwood Professionals

-Wood flooring is one the most beautiful coverings you can install in your home.
-However, due to the incredible range of products available, choosing the right hardwood flooring can be intimidating.
+Wood flooring is one of the most beautiful coverings you can install in your home.
+However, due to the wide range of products available, choosing the right hardwood flooring can feel intimidating.

-Modernize can put you in touch with great flooring contractors in your area that can help you pick out the perfect hardwood for your flooring renovation project and budget, as well as get the installation done correctly.
+Modernize can put you in touch with great flooring contractors in your area who can help you pick out the perfect hardwood for your flooring renovation project and budget, as well as install it correctly.

 Compare top-rated flooring pros in your area.